Learn all about the six-week sleep regression, six week growth spurt, and how to help your newborn baby sleep.

-But once you’ve recognized the signs of the 6 week sleep regression and growth spurt, what can you do to help your baby through it?
+Once you’ve recognized the signs of the 6 week sleep regression and growth spurt, what can you do to help your baby through it?

 My Newborn Sleep Program walks you through the process of getting your 0–3 month old to sleep.
 Parents love that it’s short and sweet, without all the extra fluff that tired parents don’t need!
 You’ll be able to start healthy sleep habits and feel confident in getting your baby sleep.
 Check out the Newborn Sleep Program here.

-1. Spend time outside and/or in natural light
+Spend time outside and/or in natural light

 Spending time in daylight will help with any day night confusion, and can help their bodies move into a more reliable sleep routine.

-2. Set up the ideal sleep environment
+Set up a calm sleep environment

-Use blackout curtains to make their room dark, and add a white noise machine to drown out any household noises.
+Use blackout curtains to make their room dark and use a sound machine to drown out any household noises.

-4. Pay attention to wake windows
+Pay attention to wake windows

 Newborn wake windows are super short.
-It’s just about enough for a feed, burp, and diaper change.
+It’s just about enough time for a feed, burp, and diaper change.
 Some babies may not show sleepy cues so be mindful of the clock as well.

 Utilize the 5 S’s

 The 5 S’s are a set of soothing techniques that you can use to help replicate the womb-like environment and calm your fussy baby.

 Dr. Harvey Karp coined the 5 S’s and they include:

-Use a swaddle or a sleep sack
+Use a swaddle

 Remember this is temporary